 6 Reasons To End A Relationship

 There can be many reasons to end a relationship which can range from personal to situational.
-Not every relationship is going towards the aphorism, ‘till death do us part’.
-It is important to pick the right time to do it.
+Not every relationship heads toward the ‘till death do us part’ aphorism.
+No matter what your reasons behind breaking up, it is important to pick the right time to do it.